 In other streetscapes, higher rear parts of a new building should be partly concealed.
-S-some of the addition or higher rear part may be visible, provided it does not dominate or reduce the prominence of the building's façade(s) and the streetscape.
+Some of the higher rear part may be visible, provided it does not dominate or reduce the prominence of the building's façade(s) and the streetscape.